whowell1/whowell1github.io/content/en/blog/Windows_Persistence.md

 Schtasks.exe is a Windows command-line application for managing scheduled tasks on local or remote computers, such as creating, removing, editing, executing, and terminating tasks.

-Some of the reasons that threat actors install programs in scheduled tasks at certain intervals to execute at particular time, to try to evade detection by blending in with other start up programs.
+Threat actors install programs in scheduled tasks at certain intervals to execute at particular time to try to evade detection by blending in with other start up programs.

+A way to

 **What is DLL Hijacking?**